Toeseen188/alx-system_engineering-devops/0x00-shell_basics/README.md

-This contain bash script to print the current working directory
+"0-current_working_directory" contain bash script to print the working directory "1-listit" contain bash script to list the content of a current directory